dceejay/RedMap/README.md

 ### Updates

+- v2.8.8 - Change length of speed leader to show where you will be in 1 min if speed in m/s
 - v2.8.7 - Delay start of ui widget.
 - v2.8.6 - Better checking of type property before guessing it's geojson.
 Issue #153
 - v2.8.4 - Add addToForm(n,v) option and $form - to make contextmenu form submission easier.